taylorarthur/voteraccess/Readme.md

 the score includes factors like same-day and online registration, early voting options, and civics education for high-schoolers.

-In the visualization, states in the blue, purple, and fuschia color ranges have easier access to voting while states colored red, brown, or green have poorer access.
+In the visualization, states in the blue, purple, and fuchsia color ranges have easier access to voting while states colored red, brown, or green have poorer access.

 ## Election Results
 [Election results are scraped from Wikipedia](https://en.wikipedia.org/wiki/Democratic_Party_presidential_primaries,_2016) as of June 23rd, 2016 (California's totals are not yet final at this time).
 The metric displayed is the proportion of the vote (or equivalent measure for causes) received by Bernie Sanders.
-Sanders carried large wins in states colored red and fuschia while Hillary Clinton was the clear winner in states colored green, teal, or blue.
+Sanders carried large wins in states colored red and fuchsia while Hillary Clinton was the clear winner in states colored green, teal, or blue.

 ## Interpretation
-If voter access had a clear and consistent relationship with Sanders wins, the map would be only green and fuschia.
+If voter access had a clear and consistent relationship with Sanders wins, the map would be only green and fuchsia.
 In the converse were true, that voter access strongly benefited Clinton, the map would have been all reds and blues.

 The result was instead a mix of colors, but there is a clear lack of bright blues.
 This indicates that Clinton did not have any big wins in states with good voter access.
-Since there are both intense fuschias and reds, Sanders on the other hand was able to achieve large victories in states with both high and low voter access scores.
+Since there are both intense fuchsias and reds, Sanders on the other hand was able to achieve large victories in states with both high and low voter access scores.